-- 1 Does Swiss chard have to be boiled to be good?
+- 1 Do you have to boil chard to make it good?

-- 1.1 Is it true that chard have a lot of oxalates?
+- 1.1 Is it true that chard has a lot of oxalates?

 - 1.2 Why reduce oxalates in the diet?

 - 1.3 Why does boiling chard remove oxalates?

 - 1.4 What other recommendations can be followed to neutralize oxalates in Swiss chard?